AkashMishraa/Notepad/readme.md

   **How to use this Project**
   * Download any IDE which support java.
-  * create a new file same as class name and save with .java Extension
+  * create a new file same as class name and save with .java Extension.
-  * Clone or copy-paste the
+  * Clone or copy-paste the code.
-  * Run the NotpadTesting.java file
+  * Run the NotpadTesting.java file.

   *Note:*  **I have Made this project and readme.md only for my practice
     but if you have any query related to project i am open for discussion**